Applying for international protection

 Applicants receive a letter by mail to their usual place of residence or designated domicile inviting them to an in-depth interview.
 The letter may also be delivered in person.

-Applicants must present themselves in person at the scheduled date and time with their invitation and certificate (pink document) at the Refugees office at the Immigration Directorate.
+Applicants must present themselves in person at the scheduled date and time with their invitation and certificate (pink document) at the General Department of immigration - Department for refugees.

 Each adult of the same family is interviewed separately.
 Another member of the family may exceptionally be present.